Diverse stages of star formation in the IRAS 18162-2048 region. Emergence of UV Feedback: Results

 We interpret the broad absorption component as originating from the stellar photosphere \citep[][found full width at zero intensity of $800~\mathrm{km~s^{-1}}$ for the Br$\gamma$ for other sources in their survey]{bik2005b}, while the narrow unresolved emission core most likely traces ionised gas associated with an incipient \ion{H}{ii} region surrounding IRS~7.
 This interpretation is consistent with the presence of extended continuum and H$_2$ emission in the vicinity, which together indicate that IRS~7 is already influencing its immediate environment through both radiative and mechanical feedback.

-\subsection{Extinction and Excitation conditions}
+\subsection{Extinction and excitation conditions}

-Line ratios involving transitions that originate from the same upper energy level can be used to estimate the extinction along the line of sight \citep[e.g.,][]{nisini2008}.
+Line ratios involving transitions that originate from the same upper energy level can be used to estimate the extinction along the line of sight \citep[e.g.][]{nisini2008}.
 Ideally, these lines should be widely separated in wavelength to maximise sensitivity to reddening.
 However, our spectral setup covers only the $K$ band, from 1.93 to 2.47~$\mathrm{\mu m}$.
-To estimate the visual extinction, $A_V$, we use the H$_2$ $1-0$~Q(3)/$1-0$~S(1) line ratio, which offers the highest S/N among the available line pairs.
-We follow the same approach described by \citet{costa2022}, but see also \citet{zannese2025}, adopting the near-IR extinction law from \citet{rieke1985}.
+To estimate the visual extinction, $A_V$, we used the H$_2$ $1-0$~Q(3)/$1-0$~S(1) line ratio, which offers the highest S/N among the available line pairs.
+We followed the same approach described by \citet{costa2022} (but see also \citet{zannese2025}) and adopted the near-IR extinction law from \citet{rieke1985}.

-Since our data provide spectra for every pixel, we can construct a spatially resolved $A_V$ map.
+Since our data provide spectra for every pixel, we could construct a spatially resolved $A_V$ map.
 Figure~\ref{fig:extinction_excitation} (left panel) shows the resulting pixel-by-pixel extinction distribution.
-For instance, at the position of IRS~2, the $1-0$~Q(3) line is not detected with sufficient S/N, leading to unreliable extinction estimates in that region, and therefore has been masked (gray region in the figure).
+For instance, at the position of IRS~2, the $1-0$~Q(3) line is not detected with sufficient S/N, leading to unreliable extinction estimates in that region, and therefore it has been masked (grey region in the figure).
 Across the main H$_2$ bow-shaped structure, the average extinction is $\sim12$~mag, consistent with the value of $12.4$~mag reported by \citet{stecklum1997} using an independent method.
+In their method, the authors reddened the blackbody spectrum of a B2 ZAMS star by varying the extinction until the model matched the observed photometry from the R to the K band.